 Take it away aims to make musical instruments more accessible to children and young people by providing interest-free loans of up to £5,000.
 Find out how it works and what you can buy below.

-Parents who wish to, may like to investigate hiring instruments from commercial business such as those listed below: www.abcmusic.co.uk
+If you are unable to hire from EMS, you may wish to investigate hiring an instrument from commercial businesses such as those listed below:

 The Assisted Instrument Purchase Scheme enables pupils having music lessons at LEA-maintained schools to purchase musical instruments without paying VAT.

 Once the parent/pupil has chosen an instrument and supplier, they should ask the school to place a formal order with the instrument retailer.